2019-2020 Academic Year

 If you did not have the opportunity to write a research essay in either of your University Seminars, or if your SAGES research essays are too short, consult the SAGES Portfolio Coordinator (email@example.com) about the best strategy for completing your portfolio.

 You should include the final versions of essays as you submitted them in your classes.
 There is no need to revise these essays prior to portfolio submission.
-As you decide which papers to include, you are welcome to consult your writing instructor, faculty seminar leaders, the Writing Resource Center, or the SAGES Peer Writing Crew in developing your writing portfolio.
+As you decide which papers to include, you are welcome to consult your writing instructor, faculty seminar leaders, or the Writing Resource Center in developing your writing portfolio.

 All essays submitted in a writing portfolio should be your own work.
 Faculty reviewers do not encourage the inclusion of collaboratively written papers, but if you wish to include multi- authored work, you must justify its inclusion and explain your individual contribution to the final product in a reader’s note (~1 page) at the front of the essay.
 No more than one such project may be included in the final portfolio.
 You may not submit two papers from the same class.
 You must submit one paper from each of the two University Seminars.
 At least one of those papers has to be a research paper.
 You can, if you wish, submit two research papers.